port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

    </Tabs>

    :::info
-   After deployment is done, use the following AWS SAM CLI command to get a useful list of the exporter's resources:
+   After the deployment is complete, use the following AWS SAM CLI command to get a useful list of the exporter's resources:

    ```bash showLineNumbers
    sam list stack-outputs --stack-name serverlessrepo-port-aws-exporter